vijay-shankaranand/tp/docs/DeveloperGuide.md

     1. Other incorrect add task commands to try: `add_event`, `add_event n/NUS Career Fair 2023 d/2024-02-15 a/`<br>
         Expected: Similar to previous.

+### Viewing all events

+1. Viewing all events

+    1. Prerequisites: At least one event has been added to or is already existing in JobFestGo.

+    1. Test case: `view_events`<br>
+       Expected: All events are listed.
+Command success status message shown.

+    1. Test case: `view_events 1`<br>
+       Expected: All events will still be listed.
+Recognised as a `view_events` command.

 ### Deleting an event

 1. Deleting an event while all events are being shown